polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/srml.md

 ### Membership

-The Membership module allows control of membership of a set of `AccountId`s, useful for managing membership of of a collective.
+The Membership module allows control of membership of a set of `AccountId`s, useful for managing membership of a collective.

 * [Docs](/rustdocs/srml_membership/index.html)
 * [Source](https://github.com/paritytech/substrate/blob/master/srml/membership/src/lib.rs)